 The following is a step-by-step guide on How to look like a Steampunk Woman.
-This guide is here to help you get a number of woman's steampunk costume ideas and a resource to a number of items to help you better understand Steampunk Fashion.
+This guide is here to help you get a number of woman's steampunk costume ideas and a resource to a number of items to help you better understand, what is steampunk fashion.

 This guide will help you get a basic Steampunk style outfit for woman together quickly and where to look for items.
 Great to help you put together a Steampunk Halloween Costume.
 If you plan to continue with Steampunk fashion you will find more items at Steampunk events and learn about steampunk fashion females and how to make a few unique items on your own as you become more familiar with the Steampunk community.

 This sub-genre has been gaining popularity in the last number of years.
 As with most fashion trends, Woman have many more options and variations to choose from than men.

 This look takes older style clothing from the 19th Century and adds a number of gadgets and accessories.
 Many clothing items if they look to new are aged with coffee stains and sandpaper to give it that worn vintage look you're after.

 Some of the clothing styles of the Victorian era are still being made today and can easily be found at many retail stores, thrift stores and your grandmother’s closet are all great places to find pieces for your Steampunk outfit.
 Here are some steampunk womens clothing ideas and If you want a more info on where this genre came from see What Is Steampunk All About?